sicajc/my_dc_notes/dc_notes_day3.md

 # Memory Compiler
 1. the number of words in memory must be a multiple of 2
 2. The frequency of memory is usually set to 1, it is used for power analysis, s.t. we can further know the ring width for our memory.
 3. Ring Width(The powerRail of your memory).
 Since $P=CV^2f$ , we already hold our $f=1$,average power of your circuit is usually around  18mW,typical current flow of your circuit is around 10(mA) yet Metal 1 of TSMC can only withstand $20(mA)$ of instant current.
 Remember that is ON AVERAGE.
-In peak condition, so we usually consider the ability of Metal 1 to widstand current to be 10 time smaller than the original value, i.e. estimate it to withstand 2(mA) only.
-Thus our Ring Width, the power rail of our memory should be $10/2=5$ thus choose it to be 5.
-If the ring width is wrong, your memory might just broke down after you tape out.
+In peak condition, the current is usually much larger than 20, so we usually consider the ability of Metal 1 to widstand current to be 10 time smaller than the original value, i.e. estimate it to withstand 2(mA) only.
+Thus our Ring Width, the power rail of our memory should be $10/2=5$ thus choosing it to be 5.
+If the ring width is wrong, your memory might just get broke down by current after you tape out.
 4. The max size of your memory is 16384.
 Anything larger is not buildable.
 5. When using ROM, the data writing rule must be followed, i.e. if you call a 128x16 rom, the data your prepared must also be 128x16.
 Even if you only have 100 datas, you still need to zeropad the remaining 28 spaces, otherwise you cannot write data into rom.
 6. To search for metal Info, find phy_lib, find M1 to serach for the maximum allowable current of the metal layer.